 British Model Flying Association

-It is with regret that we have to announce the cancellation of this year’s Payload Challenge competition scheduled to take place in June at the BMFA National Centre for Model Flying.
+It is with regret that we have to announce the postponement of this year’s Payload Challenge competition scheduled to take place in June at the BMFA National Centre for Model Flying.

-On this basis the aim is to carry over the Challenge until 2021 using the same rules and date timings.
-Teams who have already entered and paid the required entry fee will have all entry monies refunded in full.
+On this basis the aim is to carry over the Challenge to 2022 using the same rules set.

 The British Model Flying Association is the United Kingdom’s National Governing Body for the sport of model aircraft flying and one of its key aims is to increase interest in aviation and engineering through education.

 The British Model Flying Association has organised and run flight based educational competitions for a significant number of years previously branded as the University Challenge and the Payload Challenge.The competition has evolved over time and has become an established element of the curriculum for many schools and universities and has also attracted entries from youth groups, cadets and home education groups.

 Judging is by a panel of professional engineers and the competition has attracted very favourable comment from external examiners, the challenge is partnered by the Royal Aeronautical Society and also enjoys the support of BAE SYSTEMS.